Note: this post was originally titled “Apocalypse”

 And as I walked about the International Quilt Festival in Houston this past weekend, over and over again I said the words, “I always considered myself a needleworker.
 Because of Jude Hill, I now consider myself a quilter, too.”

-Because of Jude Hill, I have learned so very much and will be forever grateful as I continue to play with cloth and stitch, learning more every day.
+Because of Jude Hill, I am now part of a wonderful community of like-minded stitchers, Kindred Spirits who have led me to believe in myself.
+I have learned so very much and will be forever grateful as I continue to play with cloth and stitch, learning more every day.